korewireless/Microvisor-Demo-Azure/README.md

-# Microvisor MQTT Demo 1.0.0
+# Microvisor Azure MQTT Demo 1.0.0

 This repo provides a basic demonstration of a user application capable of working with Microvisor’s MQTT communications system calls.
 It has no hardware dependencies beyond the Twilio Microvisor Nucleo Development Board.